-Table I.4 Definitions (cont.)
-Definition "Liquidation" means the full expenditure of all Program funds in an executed grant agreement or equipment project contract.
+Table 1.4 Definitions (Cont.)
+Term Definition Liquidation "Liquidation" means the full expenditure of all Program funds in an executed grant agreement or equipment project contract.
 "ARB liquidation" means the full expenditure of all Program funds identified in an executed grant agreement.
 "Local agency liquidation" means the full expenditure of all Program funds identified in an executed equipment project contract.
-"Loan or loan guarantee program" means a program established by a State agency to assist equipment owners to obtain financing to retrofit or replace heavy-duty trucks.
-"Local agency" means an eligible applicant or recipient of Program funds from ARB.
+Loan or Loan Guarantee Program - State agency "Loan or loan guarantee program" means a program established by a State agency to assist equipment owners to obtain financing to retrofit or replace heavy-duty trucks.
+Local Agency "Local agency" means an eligible applicant or recipient of Program funds from ARB.
 For the purpose of administering a loan or loan guarantee program, a State agency may be considered a local agency.
 A local agency that is administering Program funds under an executed grant agreement is also referred to as a recipient agency in SB 88.
-"Local agency board/commission" means the popularly elected or appointed governing body of a local public entity.
-"Local agency project" means the funding category-specific incentive program that the local agency proposes to implement with Program funding.
-"Local agency project implementation approach" means the mechanism(s) a local agency may propose to implement one or more equipment project options.
+Local Agency Board/ Commission "Local agency board/commission" means the popularly elected or appointed governing body of a local public entity.
+Local Agency Project "Local agency project" means the funding category-specific incentive program that the local agency proposes to implement with Program funding.
+Local Agency Project Implementation Approach "Local agency project implementation approach" means the mechanism(s) a local agency may propose to implement one or more equipment project options.
 For example, as part of a single local agency project, a port may propose to employ three contractors to run truck replacement programs - one focused on a lease-to-own program for diesel trucks, one on leasing natural gas trucks, and one on offering grants to truck owners for purchase of new trucks.
 Each of these mechanisms is implementation approaches.
-"Local public entity" means a county, city, district, public authority created by statute, public agency, and any other political subdivision in the State.
+Local Public Entity "Local public entity" means a county, city, district, public authority created by statute, public agency, and any other political subdivision in the State.
 Local public entities do not include states or the federal government.
-"Locomotive retrofit" means one or more of the following, pursuant to Code of Federal Regulations Title 40, Part 92.2(1): To replace, or inspect and qualify, each and every power assembly of a locomotive or locomotive engine, whether during a single maintenance event or cumulatively within a five-year period; To upgrade a locomotive or locomotive engine; To convert a locomotive or locomotive engine to enable it to operate using a fuel other than it was originally manufactured to use; or To install a remanufactured engine or a freshly manufactured engine into a previously used locomotive.
+Locomotive Retrofit "Locomotive retrofit" means one or more of the following, pursuant to Code of Federal Regulations Title 40, Part 92.2(1): To replace, or inspect and qualify, each and every power assembly of a locomotive or locomotive engine, whether during a single maintenance event or cumulatively within a five-year period; To upgrade a locomotive or locomotive engine; To convert a locomotive or locomotive engine to enable it to operate using a fuel other than it was originally manufactured to use; or To install a remanufactured engine or a freshly manufactured engine into a previously used locomotive.
 Or pursuant to Code of Federal Regulations Title 40, Part 92.2, replacement of the engine in a previously used locomotive with a freshly manufactured locomotive engine.
+The project option "retrofit" includes rebuild, repower, remanufacture, filter installation, and all other modifications other than replacement.